aws-samples/the-aws-step-functions-workshop/content/module-6/step-3/index.en.md

 ---
-title: 'Build a state machine using Workflow Studio'
+title: 'Use Workflow Studio to build a state machine'
-weight: 82
+weight: 83
 ---

-Follow the below steps to create a simple workflow using Workflow Studio.

 1. Navigate to [Step Functions](https://console.aws.amazon.com/states/home) in your AWS console.
 Make sure you are in the correct AWS region.